matthijskooijman/arduino-lmic/README.md

 implementation, supporting the EU-868, US-915, AU-921, AS-923, and IN-866 bands.
 Only a limited
 number of features was tested using this port on Arduino hardware, so be careful when using any of the untested features.

-The libary has only been tested with LoRaWAN 1.0.2 networks and does not have the separated key structure defined by LoRaWAN 1.1.
+The library has only been tested with LoRaWAN 1.0.2 networks and does not have the separated key structure defined by LoRaWAN 1.1.

 What certainly works:

  - Sending packets uplink, taking into account duty cycling.
  - Encryption and message integrity checking.
  - Receiving downlink packets in the RX2 window.
  - Custom frequencies and datarate settings.
  - Over-the-air activation (OTAA / joining).
- - Receiving downlink packets in the RX1 window.
+ - Receiving downlink packets in the RX1 and RX2 windows.
  - Some MAC command processing.

 What has not been tested:
- - Receiving downlink packets in the RX1 window.

  - Receiving and processing all MAC commands.
  - Class B operation.
  - FSK has not been extensively tested.